healthyregions/oeps/metadata/Access_Mental_Health.md

 ##### Travel Time and Count Within Threshold
 We calculated travel-network access metrics for the driving travel time to the nearest mental health (MH) provider location and count of MH providers within a 30 minute driving threshold.
 We calculated travel-network access metrics for every census tract centroid to the census tract centroid of nearest provider type.
 For *zip code tabulation areas*, overlapping tract-level measures were averaged, weighted by proportion of the overlapping tract, using the corresponding HUD tract-to-zip code crosswalks.

 Count of providers within a travel threshold (30 minutes and/or 60 minutes) were also calculated for three modes of transit: driving, walking, and biking at the tract level, with corresponding average of overlapping tracts at the ZCTA scale.
 This analysis was conducted in Python.

-The scripts are available in code/AccessMetrics - MOUDs.
-Some of the scripts are available in [code/AccessMetrics - MOUDs.](https://github.com/GeoDaCenter/opioid-policy-scan/tree/fc3d94053dd1941a96a5945d73cc6f4845453484/code/Access%20Metrics%20-%20MOUD), with complete computational notebooks forthcoming in 2026.
+In addition, an impedance factor was introduced in 2025 access metrics.
+Raw travel time measures assume pristine conditions in a best-case-scenario.
+An impedance approach instead multiples the estimated travel time by a factor, in this case a factor of 2, better approximating actual travel time due to traffic, congestion, etc.

 #### County and State
-County and state-level variables include the **count** of Census tracts and the **percent** of Census tracts located within a 30 minute driving threshold of an FQHC, as well as the mean (average) driving time in minutes from Census tracts within the county or state.
+County and state-level variables include the **count** of Census tracts and the **percent** of Census tracts located within a 30-minute driving threshold of a mental health provider, as well as the mean (average) driving time in minutes from Census tracts within the county or state.

+For 2025 measures, the tract to county and state conversions were completed using R code, and can be found in the corresponding [scripts](https://github.com/healthyregions/oeps/tree/main/scripts) folder on our Github Repository.

 ### Data Limitations:
 *Euclidean or straight-line distance is a simple approximation of access or travel from an origin centroid to the nearest hospital.
 It is not a precise calculation of real travel times or distances.
 The travel times are capped at a 90-minute threshold; any data exceeding this limit is left blank.